Selected Quotes from Head Coach Tim Beckman's Weekly Press Conference

 Illinois takes on Penn State on the road

-Tim Beckman is now in his second season leading the University of Illinois football program.
+Tim Beckman is in his third season leading the University of Illinois football program in 2014.
 He was named the 23rd Fighting Illini head football coach by director of athletics Mike Thomas on Dec.
 9, 2011.

 Beckman's first Fighting lllini team produced four 2013 NFL Draft picks - OL Hugh Thornton (third round, Colts), DT Akeem Spence (fourth round, Buccaneers), DB Terry Hawthorne (fifth round, Steelers) and DE Michael Buchanan (seventh round, Patriots) - the most by any Big Ten team.

 The Illini also have excelled in the classroom under Beckman's leadership.
 Twenty-one players earned degrees in 2014 after 16 did so in 2013 and 15 in 2012.
 For four consecutive semesters at least 40 football student-athletes have posted at least a 3.0 grade-point-average: 42 in fall 2012, a program-record 51 in spring 2013, 43 in Fall 2013 and 41 in Spring 2014.
 The Illini also have been active in the community, hosting free weekly youth clinics during the season and making regular visits to local schools and hospitals throughout the year.
 Prior to Illinois, Beckman spent three years as head coach at Toledo, where he led the Rockets to two bowl appearances and a Mid-American Conference West Division co-championship.